pingidentity/terraform-provider-pingone/docs/resources/credential_issuer_profile.md

 ### Required

-- `environment_id` (String) TThe ID of the environment to create the credential issuer in.
+- `environment_id` (String) The ID of the environment to create the credential issuer in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) The name of the credential issuer.
 The name is included in the metadata of an issued verifiable credential.

 ### Read-Only